 “But Joshua the son of Nun and Caleb the son of Jephunneh, who were among those who had spied out the land, tore their clothes; and they spoke to all the congregation of the children of Israel, saying: “The land we passed through to spy out is an exceedingly good land.
 If the LORD delights in us, then He will bring us into this land and give it to us, ‘a land which flows with milk and honey.’
 Only do not rebel against the LORD, nor fear the people of the land, for they are our bread; their protection has departed from them, and the LORD is with us.
 Do not fear them” (Numbers 14:6–9).

 (4) He was a godly spiritual leader.
 This was shown when he ruled Israel.
-The Scripture tells us that “Israel served the LORD all the days of Joshua, and all the days of the elders who outlived Joshua, who had known all the works of the LORD which He had done for Israel” (Joshua 24:31).
+The Scripture tells us that Israel served the LORD all during his days, and all the days of the elders who outlived him, who had known all the works of the LORD which He had done for Israel” (Josh.
+24:31).

 (5) He was a man of decision and a leader.
-Joshua exhorted the Israelites saying, “And if it seem evil unto you to serve the LORD, choose you this day whom you will serve; whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land you dwell: but as for me and my house, we will serve the LORD” (Joshua 24:15).
+He exhorted the Israelites saying, “And if it seem evil unto you to serve the LORD, choose you this day whom you will serve; whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land you dwell: but as for me and my house, we will serve the LORD” (Josh.
+24:15).

 In His service,